Category: Company (Page 1 of 3)

 Four PredictLeads team members dressed in 1920s Gatsby-themed attire smiling and posing after completing a mystery escape game at Enigmarium.
 They wear vintage-style hats and accessories, standing against a rustic, dimly lit background.

-Dressed in our finest vintage attire, we joined forces (and in some cases, formed rivalries) to solve a high-stakes Gatsby-themed that brought out the detective (and the actor) in all of us.
+Dressed in our finest vintage attire, we joined forces.
+In some cases, we formed rivalries to solve a high-stakes Gatsby-themed mystery.
+This brought out the detective (and the actor) in all of us.

 Reimagining Team Bonding in the Style of The Great Gatsby

-As part of our ongoing commitment to fostering strong team culture, we wanted to do something more and were looking for an experience that was collaborative, interactive, and completely unexpected.
+As part of our ongoing commitment to fostering strong team culture, we wanted to do something more.
+We were looking for an experience that was collaborative, interactive, and completely unexpected.

-Each of us was assigned a character – from wealthy elites and ambitious entrepreneurs to struggling artists, cunning politicians, and even a few shady underworld figures.
+Each of us was assigned a character – from wealthy elites and ambitious entrepreneurs to struggling artists and cunning politicians.
+There were even a few shady underworld figures.
 With roles in hand and costumes to match, we were immersed in a glamorous, high-stakes environment filled with intrigue, hidden agendas, and unexpected twists.

 A Night of Suspicion, Alliances, and Twists